petermr/tigr2ess/epmcSearches/EuropePMC searches.md

 ## MORE ADVANCED (make sure you understand the first part)
 These are some of the tools, sections, annotations and concepts that will be useful for subject-based searches.
 *NOTE: the advanced search for terms is not intuitive.
 Make sure you are competent before you try this.
-Also not that most of the functionality could be created manually.
+Also note that most of the functionality could be created manually.
 The advantage of the Query Builder is that brackets and quotes are likely to be correct.
 But I haven't managed to get some of the functionality to work*
 ### synonyms
 I haven't got http://europepmc.org/Help#usesynonyms to work.

 ## Syntax
 See: http://europepmc.org/Help#SSR.
+**The following is copied with thanks from EPMC under CC BY SA licence**. *some of their material is not relevant to the TIGR2ESS workshop and has been snipped.*

 There are a wide range of fields which will help narrow searches, and we'll select the most important.

 1. Direct search (copied with thanks)